pniewiejski/algorithms-playground/tortoise-and-hare/README.md

 Cycle detection algorithm.
 Originally designed by [Robert W. Floyd](https://en.wikipedia.org/wiki/Robert_W._Floyd).
-This algorithm allows us to detect cycles in sequences of values coming from an **iterated function**, which is a function that maps a set to itself.
+This algorithm allows us to detect cycles in sequences of values coming from an
+[iterated function](https://en.wikipedia.org/wiki/Iterated_function), which is a function that maps a set to itself, and is obtained by a composition of another function _f_ with itself a number of times.

 ```
 f: X -> X
 ```

-The idea is to move two pointers at different speeds through the sequence of values until both are pointing to equal values.
+**The idea is to move two pointers at different speeds through the sequence of values until both are pointing to equal values.**

 We have to pointers, one (tortoise) at `x_i` and the other (hare) at `x_{2i}`.
-At each step we are increasing `i` by one, which effectively moves tortoise one step forward and hare two steps forward.
-Then we compare values to which tortoise and hare are pointing.
+At each step we are increasing `i` by one, which effectively moves _tortoise_ one step forward and _hare_ two steps forward.
+Then we compare values to which _tortoise_ and _hare_ are pointing.

 There is a cycle if for any `i >= u` and `k >= 0`